huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Don't avoid hard conversations.
 Any effort you spend on cultivating deep relationships will pay major dividends.

 Don't hate anyone.
 Don't insult anyone.
 Only take shots at things, not people.
+Be soft on the person and hard on the problem.

 Judge yourself by action, but judge others by intention.
 Always keep the [Fundamental Attribution Error](https://www.reddit.com/r/YouShouldKnow/comments/rob9kl/ysk_about_the_fundamental_attribution_error_a_key/) in mind.
-Be soft on the person and hard on the problem.
-Do no harm, but take no shit and crap.
-Set boundaries.

 [Humanize the people around you.
 Do not put them on pedestals.
 The adults do not exist.
 There is just giant children figuring things out.](https://x.com/george__mack/status/1766767193075691763)